[?] Subscribe To This Site

 Update on Soi Pracha Rat 24 - 24 September 2011

 The first time I visited this place was in 2005/2006.
 So I thought it would good to take another look and see how things are now.
-I got a pleasant surprise!

-The construction of the Purple Line is in progress with the support pillars constructed along Krung Thep –Nonthaburi Road.
+The construction of the Purple Line is in progress with the support pillars constructed along Krung Thep – Nonthaburi Road.
 So visitors will be able to take a skytrain here in future.

 The nature of some of the shops in the soi has also changed.
 Modern shops have sprung up along street.
 These new furniture shops have departed from the traditional all wood furniture with natural stains.